Eclipse-Laboratories-Inc/execution/README.md

 # SVM Rollup Node

-SVM rollup which replays transactions.
+SVM rollup node which replays transactions.
 This repo uses a local Postgres rather than an actual DA layer.
+There are no execution layer or DA customizations in this repo.

 ## Building